Fellows and Interns

 Allen Lee Hughes Fellowship and Internship Program

 The goal of Arena Stage's fellowship and internship program is to cultivate the next generation of theater professionals by providing the highest standard of training through immersion in the art and business of producing theater.
-Successful candidates for both programs are highly motivated individuals who have arts-related experience and training, as well as a passion for the exploration of the human condition through the dramatic forms.
+Successful candidates for both programs are highly motivated individuals who are interested in pursuing a career in the arts.

-The program offers personalized training and in-depth, hands-on experience with seasoned professionals in artistic and technical production, arts administration, arts education and community outreach.
-All fellowship and internship programs are also supplemented with the following:
+The program offers personalized training and in-depth, hands-on experience with top-tier professionals in artistic and technical production, arts administration, arts education, and community outreach!
+Additionally, all fellows and interns experience: